Interview with: Jan Hofkens, Partner

 Within your sector, what do you think will be the biggest challenge for clients over the next 12 months?

-The war for talent is back: there is a shortage on the labour market, especially for a large number of so-called bottleneck positions.
-This is a growing challenge for many employers, and will inevitably have an impact on recruitment and the way employers deal with their workforce.
-It triggers issues such as hiring employees from other countries to get the job done, investing in life-long training and education, wellbeing at the workplace, diversity in the workforce, new forms of employment beyond the traditional borders of employer subordination, etc. New concepts will have to be developed to structure the more flexible employment relation for a younger generation with different expectations, approach, attitude and work ethics.
+Finally, the #metoo end #ustoo movements, and its impact on the legal landscape, will remain a hot topic.
+We already see more focus on company’s policies and risk assessments in the context of due diligence and transactions.
+A safe work environment, with respect of the employer’s duty of care, will be an important topic.
+It also triggers issues such as investing in life-long training and education, wellbeing at the workplace, diversity in the workforce, new forms of employment beyond the traditional borders of employer subordination, etc. New concepts will have to be developed to structure the more flexible employment relation for a younger generation with different expectations, approach, attitude and work ethics.
 We help our clients to think out of the box and design the workforce of the future.